techdev0/my-journey/books/learning-graphql.md

 REST
 1. Initially, REST was used with XML, which created a painful step for developers (having to parse it before being able to use the data)
 2. JSON was developed by Douglas Crockford who also wrote *JavaScript: The Good Parts*, in which he mentions that JSON was one fo the good parts.

+REST Drawbacks
+1. Overfetching

+GraphQL Benefits
+1. We get the data in the shape that we need it, not more, nothing less.